Skip to content

 Each workbench at Workshop 925 is armed with a set of these pliers, they are essential kit.

 Over time you will end up getting a few files of different grades.
 A grade 0 is quite coarse and great for taking the excess metal away quickly, and a grade 4 is great for subtle shaping.
 Therefore the middle ground grade 2 is a great starting point.
-Go for a brand such as Vallorbe (these can be found through most tool suppliers) and they will last forever, or at least a good period of time.
+Go for a brand such as Vallorbe (these can be found through most tool suppliers) and they will last for a good period of time.
 A flat and a half round will see you right through a range of projects.
-I use my original files all the time.

 Wooden File Handles